Lesser Antilles arc

 Volatile recycling at the Lesser Antilles arc

-In 2017 we will return on the RRS James Cook to pick up the seabed seismometers (and their precious data recordings) and we will collected a set of controlled-source seismic data on the incoming plate.
-The project will use 49 Ocean-bottom seismometers and a 4.5 km long surface towed streamer.
+In April-June 2017 we returned on the RRS James Cook (JC149) to pick up the seabed seismometers (and their precious data recordings) and we collected a set of controlled-source seismic data on the incoming plate (Fig.3).
+The project used 49 Ocean-bottom seismometers and a 3 km long surface towed streamer.
 From the data we will determine the hydration of the incoming plate, and specifically whether it varies along the strike of the arc.
 The experiment will target a portion of the incoming plate covering two major fracture zones and the segment in between and will compare its structure with that at the peak of the fore-bulge (generated by bending of the plate as it enters the subduction zone).
 Combining the different observations allows us to constrain the along-arc distribution of faulting and degree of serpentinisation of the incoming plate.